 The Car Connection Kia Telluride Overview

 The Kia Telluride is a three-row crossover SUV that tops the automaker's utility vehicle lineup.
-It's a new addition to the Kia lineup for the 2020 model year, the Telluride changed little for the 2021 model year.
+A new addition to the Kia lineup for the 2020 model year, the Telluride changed little for the 2021 model year.

 It's larger and more spacious than the Kia Sorento with which it shares showroom space, but smaller than some potential competitors such as the Ford Explorer and Chevrolet Traverse.